What is Blackboard Ally?

 No more issues have been detected in this file.

-For files with Low to High scores, Ally shows you the issues and gives a step-by-step guide on how to fix them.
+For files with Low to High scores, Ally shows you the issues and gives a step-by-step guide on how to fix them – see ‘Instructor Feedback’ below.

-Ally provides you detailed feedback and support to help you become an accessibility pro.
-Learn about accessibility issues, why they matter, and how to fix them.
-Green is the goal!
+Ally provides detailed feedback and support to help you create more accessible content.
+Ally can help you learn about accessibility issues, why they matter, and how to fix them.

-Click on the Accessibility score icon to open the instructor feedback for that content item.
+Click on the Accessibility score icon to open the instructor feedback for any content item.

-Follow the steps in front of you to go step-by-step.
-Select All issues to see every issue in the file and decide what issues to fix first.
+Select All issues to see every issue in the file and decide which issues to fix first.

 Course Accessibility Report

-You can also see a summary of accessibility issues for all content on a specific course – and start to fix those issues – from the Course Accessibility Report.
+You can also see a summary of accessibility issues for all content in your course – and start to fix those issues – from the Course Accessibility Report.

 Alternative formats for Students